WebexCommunity/WebexPythonSDK/docs/user/intro.rst

-That's more than 6 Spark API calls in less than 23 lines of code (with comments and whitespace), and likely more than that since ciscosparkapi handles pagination_ for you automatically!
+That's more than 6 Spark API calls in less than 23 lines of code (with comments and whitespace), and likely more than that since webexteamsdk handles pagination_ for you automatically!

 Head over to the :ref:`Quickstart` page to begin working with the